A Developmental Framework for A Code of Student Conduct: The NCHERM Group Model Code Project

 Our code project is posted to our Code Wiki.
 We invite you to visit its page modelcode.wikia.com and contribute your thoughts.
 If you suggest an edit or change that the Wiki moderator (not affiliated with The NCHERM Group) decides is an improvement on our original language, it will be incorporated.
 If you offer alternative language that is worth considering, it will be posted alongside our language to show other options.
 If you don’t like a section, sub-section, rule or procedural element, your comments will be posted for all to see.
 Post your own code, section or innovative idea to help us create the first online open source collaborative code of student conduct.
 Together, our work product can only be strengthened by our many voices, diversity, perspectives and experiences.

 Our code project is not annotated in law review style, in an intentional effort to de-legalize the tone and nature of our model.
 Further, our code offers flexible procedures, and often suggests several alternative language options for you to consider.
 These are noted in the text with boldface type set off between brackets.
 Additionally, we offer our code in multiple versions and sections.
-We have three versions, one for public universities, one for private institutions and one for community colleges.
+We have three versions available for download, one for public universities, one for private institutions and one for community colleges.
 This was non-negotiable from the start for us, because of how meaningfully different these types of campuses are.
 Lastly, we have divided our code into four parts: Preface, Rules, Procedures and Community Standards.
 Our preface addresses theme issues such as mission and values, and policy issues such as jurisdiction and the confluence of criminal proceedings.
 The rules are our laundry list of thou-shalt-nots, organized by the five key values we’ve chosen for our model (yours may vary) and framed as positive expectations.
 Our procedures offer our take on a model set of conduct procedures, and lean heavily on civil rights concepts, conflict resolution and investigation functions.
 Community standards are our extended policies on alcohol, gambling, hazing, etc., which amplify on our rules with broader and clearer expectations.
-We also offer supplements to the free model, including our model voluntary/involuntary medical/psychological leave protocol, and our NCHERM Group/ATIXA One Policy, One Process Model, which allows the resolution of all discrimination claims involving all employees and students through one unified policy and process.
-So that you can get to know our work product, we are publishing our Public University Model Code (unannotated) version for free to the higher education community with the expectation that you will adapt, modify and revise it to fit your institutional needs, culture and values.
+We also offer supplements to the free models, including our model voluntary/involuntary medical/psychological leave protocol, and our NCHERM Group/ATIXA One Policy, One Process Model, which allows the resolution of all discrimination claims involving all employees and students through one unified policy and process.
+So that you can get to know our work product, we published our public, private, and community college (unannotated) versions for free to the higher education community with the expectation that you will adapt, modify and revise it to fit your institutional needs, culture and values.

 Of course, the services of The NCHERM Group remain available to you, should your campus wish to have us: